harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 ## 4. Install GrokImageCompression

-The process of compiling *Grok* is so fussy, that I, as of March 2023, recommend:
+The process of compiling *Grok* is so fussy that, as of March 2023, we recommend:

 1. [Install Homebrew](https://brew.sh/) on your Linux or Mac OS instance;
 2. Install [grokj2k](https://formulae.brew.sh/formula/grokj2k#default): `brew install grokj2k`